 config folder (and subfolders) underneath the current working directory.
 See Concepts > Configuration for more details about user configuration.
 Configuration settings from step 1 will be merged on top of these values to form the

 Next, Sails will load the other hooks.
 Core hooks will load first, followed by user hooks and installable hooks.
 Note that hooks typically include configuration of their own which will be used as default values in

 port setting is configured by this point, the

 http hook's default value of 1337 will be used.

-Sails prepares the core Router, then emit multiple events on the
+Sails prepares the core Router, then emits multiple events on the

 sails object informing hooks that they can safely bind routes.